getlocalcert/docs/website/docs/alternatives.md

 This means that users will be less suspicious if they see a self-signed certificate on other websites, like their bank's website.
 Clicking through those certificate warning messages could cause grave harm, including loss of money, loss of sensitive data, or system compromise.

-## Why not private CAs?
+## Private CAs

-Setting up a private CA is a popular improvement to self-signed certificates.
+Setting up a private certificate authority (CA) is a popular improvement to self-signed certificates.
 When properly configured the user should no longer see certificate warning messages.

 Unfortunately, this isn't a perfect solution either.
 Every operating system and web browser trust store must be updated to include the private CA.
 This can be a large amount of on-going work, especially for organizations with bring-your-own-device policies.
 If you miss any, then the user will see a warning message and you're back to the same issues you had with self-signed certificates.
-Even worse, a private CA is able to sign certificates for any domain name, even ones you don't own.
+Even worse, a private CA is often able to sign certificates for any domain name, even ones you don't own.
 This means that a hacker or disgruntled employee with access to the private CA can forge TLS certificates for any domain.

 Further, user-imported CA certs are handled in inconsistent and surprising ways.